permadao/Permaswap/README.md

 You also could just run **HALO Node** , which fetch halo txs and calculate current state.

-ECC private key is a ethereum account private key.
+EVM private key is a ethereum account private key.
 When you run a Router, it is used to sign router tx which is posted to everpay / arweave.
 When your run a HALO Node, it is not used, just filled a test account private key